stolostron/rhacm-docs/troubleshoot/must_gather.md

 If there are an increased number of images that are loaded in the internal registry, you might experience errors when you load the Container images in the [{{site.data.keyword.gui}}].

 For instance, loading 250 images might require an increased amount of time and cause timeouts in the [{{site.data.keyword.gui}}], despite performance and feature enhancements.
 There is a limit on the number of images that the image manager returns.
 If you can `get` an image from a CLI tool, but not from the {{site.data.keyword.gui}}, it might be caused by the image manager limitations.

-When Vulnerability Advisor is installed, the images within the image manager are scanned automatically and the status is displayed on the _Container images_ page.
-If you sort with the security scan column, the status might disappear.
-Get the status to reappear by refreshing the page, or sorting by the _Container_ name once or twice.
-The security scan column reappears.

-When Vulnerability Advisor is installed, you cannot view the image details with a failed security scan because the result is a blank page.

 #### Team Resources page search for nested resources